 Just because you purchase your future house hack property doesn’t mean you have to live in it forever.
-FHA loans which can bring your down payment to as low as 3%, only require you to live in it for a year.
-Just when you thought to yourself- there’s no way I could afford to buy a whole fourplex.
+FHA loans, which can bring your down payment to as low as 3%, only require you to live in it for a year.
+In fact, many of the most successful house hackers repeat the process again and again.

-When a lender looks at extending a loan for an income property, with more than one unit, they can also look at the income the property produces which in turn can help you qualify for a much larger than you would otherwise be eligible for.
-So instead of just looking at your individual income in order to make the monthly loan payments, they will take into consideration the rents on the property, minus expenses, to determine your loan amount.
+When a lender looks at extending a loan for an income property with more than one unit, they may also look at the income the property produces, which in turn, can help you qualify for a much larger mortgage than you would otherwise be eligible for.
+So instead of just looking at your individual income to make the monthly loan payments, they will take into consideration the rents on the property, minus expenses, to determine your loan amount.

 What’s the Catch?

-If you’re looking a potential property that has more than one unit.
-It’s never a bad idea to seek out a property management company either.
-Not only can a property management company recommend market rate rents and assist with tenant placement.
-They also act as a buffer when the rent is late, evictions become necessary or to take that 3 am phone call.
+If you’re looking at a potential property that has more than one unit, it’s never a bad idea to seek out a property management company either.
+Not only can a property management company recommend market-rate rents and assist with tenant placement.
+They also act as a buffer when the rent is late, evictions become necessary, or to take that 3 am phone call.
 All at a cost though, which is something to consider as it affects your bottom line.

 What to Watch Out for When House Hacking

-Unless you like to live on the wild side.
-Choosing a property that’s in relatively good shape is key.
+Unless you like to live dangerously, choosing a property that’s in relatively good shape is key.
 Especially if it’s your first place.
-The idea is not having to shell out a bunch of cash up front making repairs as everything you put into the property is a loss to your income.
+The idea is not having to shell out a bunch of cash upfront making repairs as everything you put into the property affects your bottom line.
 Like any purchase, getting an inspection is priceless and can help dodge any costly bullets.
-The lender will also have their own input regarding condition too, as they will send out an appraiser to ensure the value and condition are there in order to extend the loan.
+The lender will also have their own input regarding condition, as they will send out an appraiser to ensure the value and condition are there in order to extend the loan.

-Duplex – A duplex can be a nice happy medium for folks.
-Each having their own dedicated living space usually shared by one common wall.
+Duplex – House hacking a duplex can be a nice happy medium for folks.
+Each individual having their own dedicated living space, usually shared by one common wall.
 Your own space is key here.
-However, it’s good to remember that you’re responsible for not just one unit, but two, so that’s two water heaters, roofs, air conditioners, etc. On the flip side, you are only dealing with one tenant which will typically make everything more manageable.
+However, it’s good to remember that you’re responsible for not just one unit, but two, so that’s two water heaters, roofs, air conditioners, etc. On the flip side, you are only dealing with one tenant, which will typically make everything more manageable.

-Remember, with four units you will be managing four separate residences.
-You will be occupying one for yourself, that equals 3 other sets of tenants and 3 additional units to manage.
+Remember, with four units, you will be managing four separate residences.
+You will be occupying one for yourself- that equals three other sets of tenants and three additional units to manage.
 Let that sink in for a moment.
-Per “door,” a multifamily property will typically provide the best value dollar for dollar.
-In most markets, it would be quite the challenge to purchase four single-family homes for the same cost it would be to buy one multifamily.
+Per door, a multifamily property will typically provide the best value dollar for dollar.
+In most markets, it would be quite the challenge to purchase four single-family homes for the same cost it would be to buy one multifamily investment.

 More From Our Blog...